0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Example setting the default value** ("3s"):
 ```
 [Sequencer.Finalizer]
-L2BlockTime="3s"
+L2BlockMaxDeltaTimestamp="3s"
 ```

-#### <a name="Sequencer_Finalizer_StopSequencerOnBatchNum"></a>10.7.10. `Sequencer.Finalizer.StopSequencerOnBatchNum`
+#### <a name="Sequencer_Finalizer_HaltOnBatchNumber"></a>10.7.10. `Sequencer.Finalizer.HaltOnBatchNumber`

 **Type:** : `integer`

 **Default:** `0`

-**Description:** StopSequencerOnBatchNum specifies the batch number where the Sequencer will stop to process more transactions and generate new batches.
+**Description:** HaltOnBatchNumber specifies the batch number where the Sequencer will stop to process more transactions and generate new batches.
 The Sequencer will halt after it closes the batch equal to this number

 **Example setting the default value** (0):
 ```
 [Sequencer.Finalizer]
-StopSequencerOnBatchNum=0
+HaltOnBatchNumber=0
 ```

-#### <a name="Sequencer_Finalizer_SequentialReprocessFullBatch"></a>10.7.11. `Sequencer.Finalizer.SequentialReprocessFullBatch`
+#### <a name="Sequencer_Finalizer_SequentialBatchSanityCheck"></a>10.7.11. `Sequencer.Finalizer.SequentialBatchSanityCheck`

 **Type:** : `boolean`

 **Default:** `false`

-**Description:** SequentialReprocessFullBatch indicates if the reprocess of a closed batch (sanity check) must be done in a sequential way (instead than in parallel)
+**Description:** SequentialBatchSanityCheck indicates if the reprocess of a closed batch (sanity check) must be done in a sequential way (instead than in parallel)

 **Example setting the default value** (false):
 ```
 [Sequencer.Finalizer]
-SequentialReprocessFullBatch=false
+SequentialBatchSanityCheck=false
 ```

 ### <a name="Sequencer_StreamServer"></a>10.8. `[Sequencer.StreamServer]`